wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/01-custom-hooks.md

 ## Creating a custom filter

 Custom filters are a way to allow someone to change the value of something you define in your code.

-It allows you to make a specific decision for how your code functions for plugin users, but also allow more experienced users the ability to extend that decision to suit their requirements.

 To create a custom filter, you call the `apply_filters` [function](https://developer.wordpress.org/reference/functions/apply_filters/) with the name of the filter as the first parameter and the default value the filter is applied to as the second parameter.